-Hawaii has the 2nd highest cost of living in the nation, and the average resident carries approximately $7,330 in credit card debt.
+Hawaii has the 2nd highest cost of living in the nation, and the average resident carries $6,955 in credit card debt per consumer — about 6% above the national average of $6,580.
 Everything in Hawaii costs more — groceries are roughly 50% above the national average, housing costs are astronomical, and even basic services carry a premium due to the state's island geography and reliance on imports.
 Tourism-dependent employment can also be seasonal and volatile, creating income instability that compounds credit card debt.
 Many Hawaii residents work multiple jobs just to keep up with basic expenses, and credit cards become the fallback when income doesn't stretch far enough.

 If you're a Hawaii resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.